Purpose of Awards

 In the past, ATEA is evaluated with respect to teaching contributions in one year (year under review).
 What about ADEA?
 Can nominee include what is going on in the current semester?

-Is it necessary to use the Word template provided for submission?
+Is it necessary to adopt the guidelines for writing a Teaching Statement for submission?

-Applicants are encouraged to use the template as it would help the FTECs and UTEC in their evaluations but they are free to provide their own format in the Word document (adhering to the 1,500 word limit and taking into consideration the criteria) for the ADEA/ ATEA digital portfolios.
+Applicants are encouraged to adopt the guidelines as it would help the FTECs and UTEC in their evaluations but they are free to provide their own format.

 Are there two deadlines for application submissions?

 Yes.
-The first application submission deadline is the internal faculty due date.
+The first Applicant Submission deadline is the internal faculty due date.
 This deadline is determined by the faculty (or school) internally and will vary from faculty to faculty.
-Applicants (who need to be current faculty/school teaching award winner) need to submit their applications by the internal deadline to their faculty teaching evaluation committee (FTEC).
+Applicants need to submit their applications by the internal deadline to their faculty teaching evaluation committee (FTEC).

 Is it necessary for FTECs to rank their nominees?

 Yes.
-The FTEC cover letter provides a column for ranking of nominees before submission to UTEC.
+The FTEC will rank their nominees before submission to UTEC.
 This serves two key evaluative purposes for UTEC: (a) an indication of the level of recognition of nominees as perceived by FTEC; and (b) the need for FTEC evaluative judgments of potential nominees in view of the absence of quota.